ComparisonsControlElectrical WiringProtectionQuestions - Answers

 • Annoyance operation of RCD in case of sudden changes in load current.
 RCDs are very sensitive and operate on even a very small amount of faulty current very quickly.
 In case of switching of old electrical appliances, there is a small constant current flow through earth which lead to trip the circuit.

-• RCD will not protect against overheating, Live – Neutral Shocks, and Socket outlet being wired with its Live & Neutral Terminals.
+• RCD will not protect against overheating, Live – Neutral Shocks, and Socket outlet being wired with its Live and Neutral Terminals.

 RCBO (Residual Circuit Breaker with Overload)